Raleigh Pre-Sale Property Prep for Sellers & Agents

 Working Alongside Your Listing Agent

 We're comfortable working alongside an agent.
 If your agent wants to be part of the initial walkthrough, we'll coordinate.
-If they have a prioritized punch list or a specific ask around paint colors, we'll incorporate it.
+If they have a prioritized fix-it list or a specific request around paint colors, we'll work it in.
 And if there's a hard listing date we're working toward, we'll plan the prep scope with that date as the anchor.

 Agents with sellers who need prep work coordinated can contact us directly — we're used to working within the timeline constraints of a real estate transaction.